dasmerlon/wikipedia-people-graph/README.md

 ## Web Server
 Before deployment you have to define your credentials for the MySQL-database in the `credentials.txt`-file.
-To be able to deploy the website on a web server, you need to package the project into a file-format, which your webserver expects.
+To be able to deploy the website on a web server, you need to package the project into a file-format your webserver expects.
 We use an Apache Tomcat Server and packaged the project into a WAR-file.

 # Deployment and Execution